Region 18 President’s Message – 10-14-2017

 Sam Nasr has been a software developer since 1995, focusing mostly on Microsoft technologies.
 Having achieved multiple certifications from Microsoft (MCSA, MCAD, MCTS, and MCT), Sam develops, teaches, and tours the country to present various topics in .Net.
 He’s involved with the Cleveland C#/VB.Net User Group, where he has been the group leader since 2003.
 In addition, he’s the leader of the .Net Study Group, an author for Visual Studio Magazine, and a Microsoft MVP since 2013.
 When not coding, Sam loves spending time with his family and friends or volunteering at his local church.

 Wrap-up and Door Prizes: 7:30pm – 8:00pm

 Greater Wheeling Chapter

-The Greater Wheeling Chapter of the Association of Information Technology Professionals (AITP) CompTIA will hold its Wednesday, August 9, 2017 meeting at the White Palace in Wheeling Park, Wheeling WV.
-The White Palace is located inside Wheeling Park at 1801 National Rd, Wheeling, WV 26003.
+The Greater Wheeling Chapter will held its October meeting on Wednesday, October 11, 2017 at the White Palace in Wheeling Park, Wheeling WV.

 Meeting Topic & Speaker